Lightstreamer/Lightstreamer-example-ReusableMetadata-adapter-java/README.md

 <br>
 The docs folder contains the complete javadocs for the classes included in this project joined for the convenience of the reader with the javadocs of the Java Adapter API Interfaces.

-# Build #
+## Build

 Before you can compile the adapters in the jar some dependencies need to be solved:
-* Get the ls-adapter-interface.jar file from the [Lightstreamer 5 Colosseo distribution](http://www.lightstreamer.com/download), you can find it in the "Lightstreamer/DOCS-SDKs/sdk_adapter_java/lib" folder, and put it in a temporary folder, let's call it "compile_libs".
+* Get the `ls-adapter-interface.jar` file from the [Lightstreamer 5 Colosseo distribution](http://www.lightstreamer.com/download), you can find it in the `Lightstreamer/DOCS-SDKs/sdk_adapter_java/lib` folder, and put it in a temporary folder, let's call it `compile_libs`.

-Now you can generate the jar for the sample Metadata Adapters, let's call it ls-generic-adapters.jar, with the following commands:
+Now you can generate the jar for the sample Metadata Adapters, let's call it `ls-generic-adapters.jar`, with the following commands:
 ```sh
   >javac -source 1.7 -target 1.7 -nowarn -g -classpath compile_libs/ls-adapter-interface.jar -sourcepath src -d tmp_classes src/com/lightstreamer/adapters/metadata/LiteralBasedProvider.java src/com/lightstreamer/adapters/metadata/FileBasedProvider.java

   >jar cvf ls-generic-adapters.jar -C tmp_classes com/lightstreamer
 ```

-# Deploy #
+### Deploy

-To use these Metadata Adapters, just copy the ls-generic-adapters.jar file to the "shared/lib" directory of your Lightstreamer Server installation (usually that jar file comes pre-installed).
+To use these Metadata Adapters, just copy the `ls-generic-adapters.jar` file to the `shared/lib` directory of your Lightstreamer Server installation (usually that jar file comes pre-installed).
-Then configure the right Metadata provider and its properties in the "adapters.xml" descriptor file within your adapters' subfolder.
+Then configure the right Metadata provider and its properties in the `adapters.xml` descriptor file within your adapters' subfolder.
 The following code snippet shows an example:
 ```xml
   <!-- Mandatory.
 Define the Metadata Provider. -->
   <metadata_provider>